nanvel/gold_ledger/docs/plan.md

   - [ ] sound on updates
 - [ ] referral program
 - [ ] setup CI tests on github
-- do we need a photo for payment?
+- [ ] do we need a photo for payment?
+- [ ] translate to India language